whosonfirst/go-whosonfirst-export/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/whosonfirst/go-whosonfirst-export.svg)](https://pkg.go.dev/github.com/whosonfirst/go-whosonfirst-export)

+## Motivation

+This package is designed to perform all the steps necessary to "export" (as in create or update) a Who's On First record taking care to ensure correct formatting, default values and validation.

+_Note: As of this writing comprehensive validation is still a work in progress._

 ## Example

 Version 3.x of this package introduce major, backward-incompatible changes from earlier releases.
 That said, migragting from version 2.x to 3.x should be relatively straightforward as a the _basic_ concepts are still the same but (hopefully) simplified.
 There are some important changes "under the hood" but the user-facing changes, while important, should be easy to update.